SimonSubokLee/ston-docs-son/admin/origin.kr.rst

       Connected idle session is only used when a request is need to the related server.

    -  ``Session``
-      If there is any reusable sessions, make use of them.
+      If there are any reusable sessions, make use of them.
-      If new session is required, use Round-Robin to allocate session to the server.
+      If new session are required, use Round-Robin to allocate sessions to the server.

 =========== =================================================================== =====================================================
 /           RoundRobin                                                          Session